 Are dental X-rays safe for my family?

 Dental X-rays are safe for your family.
 We use modern technology to discover any dental issues or damage that we cannot see through a regular dental cleaning.
-Additionally, advancements in dental technology limits radiation exposure so that X-rays are completely safe.
+Additionally, advancements in dental technology limits radiation exposure so that X-rays are safer than ever.

-Are you looking for a dentist’s office that provides dental services for the whole family?
-Call Austin Dental Care today at 512-518-6392 or schedule a consultation online.
+Are you looking for a dental office that provides dental services for the whole family?
+Call Austin Dental Care today at 512-330-0255 or schedule a consultation online.
 We are conveniently located off of Bee Caves Rd, in the Rob Roy Office Park.

-Dr. Wainwright is a dentist in Austin, Texas that can provide comprehensive dental solutions for all dental issues.
-Our dentist office serves patients in West Austin, Lost Creek, West Lake Hills, Barton Creek, and other Travis County communities.
+Dr. Wainwright is a family dentist in Austin, Texas that provides comprehensive dental solutions for all dental issues.
+Our dental office serves patients in West Austin, Lost Creek, West Lake Hills, Barton Creek, and other Travis County communities.